BD+20°307

 The dust that orbits around several hundred main-sequence stars is cold and comes from a Kuiper-belt analogous region.
 In the Solar System the ongoing collisions between asteroids generate a tenuous cloud of dust known as the zodiacal light.
 When the Solar System was young such collisions were more common and the rate of dust production was probably many times higher.
 Zodiacal dust around stars much younger than the Sun has been rarely found.
 Only a few main-sequence stars have revealed warm (>120 K) zodiacal dust.

 An exceptionally large amount of warm, small, silicate dust particles around the solar-type star BD+20°307 (HIP 8920, SAO 75016) has been reported.
 The composition, quantity and temperature of the dust may be explained by recent, frequent or huge collisions between asteroids or other planetesimals whose orbits are being perturbed by a nearby planet.

 Spectroscopic binary

-Both stars of the close binary are considered to be Solar-type stars that are slightly more massive than the Sun.
+Both stars of the close binary are considered to be solar-type stars that are slightly more massive than the Sun.
 The two stars differ in effective temperature by only ~250 K and have a mass ratio of 0.91.
 The two orbit a common center of mass every 3.42 days.
 Within the spectra of the two stars the Li lines show different equivalent widths.
 The Li 6707 Å line though weak is detected only from the primary star, suggesting that it is older than 1 Gyr.
 If so, the large amount of zodiacal dust around the binary must be from a very large and recent collision of planetesimals.

-Age

-Recent measurements indicate that the binary star system has an age of several billion years — comparable to the Solar System.